gogcom/galaxy-ue-oss-plugin/README.md

 - Using Blueprints, you can find **Login** method under the **Online** category

-## Steam authentication
+## Steam-based authentication
-Before authenticating using **EncryptedAppTicket** both AppID and PrivateKey have to bey configured in [GOG Devportal](https://devportal.gog.com "GOG Devportal").
-Please contact your GOG.com tech representative for more info on how to configure them.
+Before authenticating using Steam **EncryptedAppTicket** both **AppID** and **PrivateKey** have to be configured first in [GOG Devportal](https://devportal.gog.com "GOG Devportal").
+Please contact your GOG.com™ tech representatives for more information on how to configure them.

-To authenticate using Steam **EncryptedAppTicket**, it has to be first converted to a hex string, then passed to the **Login** method along with Steam user name:
+Since Steam **EncryptedAppTicket** constains binary data it has to be first converted to a hex string, then passed to the **Login** method along with Steam user name:

 ```
 FOnlineAccountCredentials accountCredentials;